edterbak/NodeRed_Heishamon_control/README.md

 Click on the hamburger icon and then configuration nodes.
 Find the MQTT broker part, double click it and change to your settings.<br/>
 ![](https://github.com/edterbak/NodeRed_Heishamon_control/blob/main/images/dashboard3.png?raw=true)<br/>

-Important >> After import and correcting the MQTT settings, you still need to connect two sensors for the functions to work as designed.<br/>
+Important >> After import and correcting the MQTT settings, you could want to connect two custom sensors for the functions to work as designed.<br/>
 1: a good room temperature sensor<br/>
-2: the outside temperature<br/>
+2: a custom outside temperature sensor<br/>
 As explained by the image below, you CAN use the Panasonic sensors for this.
-To do this, in tab (1), WP Control, you only need to remove the LinkIN arrows at (2) and (3), Enable both MQTT sensors in the purple box (4). (double-click on them, on the bottom it says 'disabled', click it to enable)<br/>
+To do this, in tab (1), WP Control, you only need to connect your custom sensor to the [CONNECT >> ..... ] nodes.
+The flows now automatically use the custom sensor when supplied. <br/>
 <img src="https://github.com/edterbak/NodeRed_Heishamon_control/blob/main/images/External%20sources2.png?raw=true" width=75%> <br/>
 ** Note 1: The Panasonic Room Thermostat is not very accurate which might cause bad temperature control. <br/>
 ** Note 2: The Outside temperature sensor on the Panasonic might be subject to heating up due to direct sunlight.
-This can also have a negative impact on the functions.<br/>
+This can also have a negative impact on the functions.
+Personally I use DarkSky sensor for outside temperature, but anything is possible.<br/>

 ## How to personalize or customize
 It is advised to create a separate tab for your external sources.
 Any source available in Node Red can be conditioned and used as a sensor in the functions.
 If you do this in an 'personal tab', then it is likely easier to update later to newer versions. (no guarantees of course)<br/>